joealden/corum-docs/src/evaluation/4-evaluation/1-index.md

 ## Maintenance

-Throughout my code I made good use of code comments that will be useful to both be and anyone else reading the source code.
+Throughout my code I made good use of code comments that will be useful to both me and anyone else reading the source code.
 This would help with maintenance as it means that people reading the code are able to get a better understanding of it.
 Also, this report itself serves as good documentation for why the system is designed in the way it is and how everything that is used in it works.